atlas604/deep-reinforcement-learning/p3_collab-compet/Report.md

 Other actor-critic models should also be explored because some may consider ddpg not a true actor-critic algorithm.

-Other implementations of separate actor and critic neural networks for each agent should be tested to see how it affects performance.
+Other implementations of separate actor and critic neural networks for each agent should also be tested to see how it affects performance.
 However having additional neural networks would require more computational resources.